papadavis47/lindas-math-game/README.md

 The user will have a button to "start".
 On hover of the mouse over the start button - you will hear Linda Davis' voice saying: "You should do a math game."
 Then the user will see the first problem.

 The game will display math problems and the user will type in the answer *(number)* of the problem displayed on the flash card.
-The entire page will be fully responsive to different window sizes.
-With two different breakpoints from the regular window - medium window, small window.
+The entire page will be responsive to different window sizes.

 There will be different sound depending on whether the user types in a correct answer.